Skip to content

 2013 cover of Book 1 of Lucifer comic book

-Looking at pop culture works like Lucifer, what are they trying to say?
-Is there anything valuable or valid about these secular works, even if the actual content of the works aren’t true?
+What are pop culture works like Lucifer trying to say?
+Is there anything valuable or valid about these secular works, if their contents aren’t true?

-If we take a big step back and squint our eyes, the main thing that’s true in this sense about shows and comics like Lucifer is the existence of many spiritual beings.
-While the Bible, again, doesn’t have this spiritual world as its main focus, there are hints all throughout the Old and New Testaments of a “divine council” of spiritual beings – with God at the head – that governs and interacts with the mortal realm.
-Granted, if you want to only look at the text of the Bible, there isn’t always a lot to go on, but if you look at the other historical writings – the Jewish literature from second-temple period and the writings of the early Christians – you’ll quickly realize that these ideas were widely accepted among the Jews of antiquity and the early Christian church.
+If we take a big step back and squint our eyes, the main thing that’s true about shows and comics like Lucifer is the existence of many spiritual beings.
+While the Bible, again, doesn’t have this spiritual world as its main focus, there are hints all throughout the Old and New Testaments of a divine council of spiritual beings with God at its head.
+This divine council governs and interacts with the mortal realm.
+If you want to only look at the text of the Bible, there isn’t always a lot to go on, but if you look at the Jewish literature from second-temple period and the writings of the early Christians, you’ll quickly realize that these ideas were widely accepted among the Jews of antiquity and the early Christian church.
 In fact, the reason that these ideas are only briefly touched on in the Bible was almost certainly because the authors assumed that their audiences were already familiar with them.

-The second thing that’s a central part of the content of the Lucifer story that’s also true in “the real world” is the fact that angelic powers can succumb to temptation and “fall”.
-The Book of Enoch presents an account of how this happens – probably the most influential account ever written, and which was assumed by the New Testament authors and early Christians (again, you can read more in our Enoch article).
+The second thing important part of the Lucifer story that’s also true in reality is the fact that angelic powers can succumb to temptation and fall.
+The Book of Enoch presents an account of how this happensprobably the most influential account ever written.
+It was assumed by the New Testament authors and early Christians; again, you can read more in our Enoch article.

-But the whole idea of fallen angels going on adventures to redeem themselves, or of coming to Earth and working normal jobs, is where pop culture goes too far.
-Something that none of these texts mention is the possibility for fallen angels to repent – either because they can’t, or because they don’t want to.
-In fact, the idea of fallen angels wanting or trying to repent is a story that’s not really present in ancient texts; it’s a fixation of modern writers.
+But pop culture goes too far with idea of fallen angels going on adventures to redeem themselves or coming to Earth and working normal jobs.
+None of these ancient texts mention the possibility for fallen angels to repent, either because they can’t, or because they don’t want to.
+In fact, the idea of fallen angels wanting or trying to repent is a story that’s not present in ancient texts; it’s a fixation of modern writers.

 Image credit